Digital Advisor and Personal Advisor Services – Pros, Cons and Features

-Name: Vanguard Personal Advisor Services and Digital Advisor
+Name: Vanguard Digital Advisor and Personal Advisor Services

-Description: Vanguard now has two robo-advisors: Personal Advisor Services is for wealthier investors and includes financial advisors.
-Vanguard Digital Advisor: Computerized robo-advisor with $3,000 investment minimum.
+Description: Low fee leader Vanguard offers two digital investment managers, Digital Advisors for hands-off investing and Personal Advisor Services for wealthier investors and includes financial advisors.

 The Vanguard robo-advisors offer digital only and investment management with financial advisors.
 Best for: